-Last week I was given a pile of vintage knitting patterns and I wrote about how they triggered memories
+Last week I was given a pile of vintage knitting patterns and I wrote about how they triggered memories.

 And they also triggered questions like: